 and the State Administrative Tribunal may determine any such question.

-(4) A recommendation for the making of an Order under subsection (2) shall not be inconsistent with any finding made by the State Administrative Tribunal on a reference in relation to the same or a related matter under subsection (3).
+(4) A recommendation for the making of an order under subsection (2) shall not be inconsistent with any finding made by the State Administrative Tribunal on a reference in relation to the same or a related matter under subsection (3).

 (5) The State Administrative Tribunal may for the purposes of this section —